Adaptive Sampling and Clipping for Private Worst-Case Group Optimization

 \section{Further Experimental Results}

 In addition to \cref{fig:wga_variance_mnist}, which plots the Worst-case Group Accuracy (\WGA) over the course of training on the Unbalanced MNIST dataset, we also present the same results on the Bank Fraud \cref{fig:wga_variance_bank} and CelebA \cref{fig:wga_variance_celeba} datasets.
-Here, we use one subplot for each method, to aid readability.
 The plots are generated using the same training runs as \cref{tab:headline_combined}, and the shaded region shows $\pm1$ standard deviation around the mean.